Design Thinking Training

 — Tim Brown, CEO of IDEO

+When I moved to FM Global, the framework wasn't there.
 Our Vision team understood early that if the company was going to succeed, it couldn't just be the designers who thought in a human-centered way — it had to be everyone.
 Product owners, business analysts, developers, leadership.

 The challenge wasn't designing a training program.
 It was changing a culture.
 And culture change starts with getting everyone in the same room doing the same thing.